learn-co-curriculum/phase-4-debugging-network-requests-lab/README.md

 **Note**: You shouldn't need to modify any of the React code to get the application working.
 You should only need to change the code for the Rails API.

+As you work on debugging these issues, use the space in this README file to take notes about your debugging process.
+Being a strong debugger is all about developing a process, and it's helpful to document your steps as part of developing your own process.

+## Your Notes Here

+- Add a new toy when the toy form is submitted

+  - How I debugged:

+- Update the number of likes for a toy

+  - How I debugged:

+- Donate a toy to Goodwill (and delete it from our database)

+  - How I debugged: